Seddryck/NBi/_documentation/scalar-transform.md

 These options support different purposes:

-*NCalc* is specifically dedicated to calculations on numerical values but also offers limited features for booleans and texts.
+* *NCalc* is specifically dedicated to calculations on numerical values but also offers limited features for booleans and texts.

-*Format* is a quick way to transform a *dateTime* or *numeric* to a text representation taking into account culture specific formats (leading 0, 2 or 4 digits for years, coma or point for decimal spearator and many more).
+* *Format* is a quick way to transform a *dateTime* or *numeric* to a text representation taking into account culture specific formats (leading 0, 2 or 4 digits for years, coma or point for decimal spearator and many more).

-*C#* is there to support advanced transformations requiring a little bit more of code.
+* *C#* is there to support advanced transformations requiring a little bit more of code.

-*Native* is a collection of ready-to-go transformations for general purposes.
-It's especially useful around *null*, *empty*, *blank* and *text*
+* *Native* is a collection of ready-to-go transformations for general purposes.
+It's especially useful around *null*, *empty*, *blank* and *text*.
+More information is available in the page for [native transformations](../scalar-native-transformation).

 | Language | source | destination
 | ----------------------------